Getting Specific - Facebook

-By using Facebook you agreeing to their Terms and Policies.
-Please review here.
+By using Facebook you agree to Facebook's terms and policies.
+Review here.

 Begin posting!
 Strategies for using Facebook

 - Post often.
 Share to Facebook AT LEAST once a week and keep your posts short and sweet.
 Posts with 100 – 250 characters (about two lines of text) get 60% more likes, comments and shares.

 - Respond to everyone!
 Respond to comments when necessary, every message, and wall posts.
 Even the negative ones.

 - Post photos.
 Posts that include images are 90% more likely to be clicked on and interacted with.

 - Be polite but real.
 Social media is a conversation, so keep your writing casual but always respectful.

 - Provide value.
-Share posts that offer real value to your audience.
-Share updates that mean something to your followers and offers them information they can use.
-Meaningless posts can cause followers to stop listening to you and worse, stop following you altogether.
+Share posts that mean something to your followers and offer information they can use.
+Meaningless posts can cause followers to lose interest in you and worse, stop following you altogether.

 - Monitor the page daily.
-Check in to your social media page daily and make sure there is no spam, profane language or otherwise questionable content being shared to your wall or included in comments.
+Check in to your social media page daily and make sure there is no spam, profane language or otherwise questionable content shared to your wall or included in comments.

 - Promote your page.
 Ask people in your department or organization to follow your page.
 Network with other appropriate pages on Facebook by following/liking them as your departmental page.
 (Email firstname.lastname@example.org if you have any questions on who you can/should follow.)